All best sellers

 By following these guidelines, you can help ensure that your putty dries properly and provides the best possible results for your modeling and wargaming projects.
 Whether you are using Brown Stuff or Green Stuff, allowing the putty enough time to dry is essential for achieving the desired hardness, stability, and durability.

-Mix of Brown Stuff and Green Stuff putty
+Brown Stuff vs Green Stuff putty